burnash/gspread/docs/oauth2.rst

 .. image:: https://cloud.githubusercontent.com/assets/264674/7033081/3810ddae-dd80-11e4-8945-34b4ba12f9fa.png
     :alt: Download Credentials JSON from Developers Console

-This is how this file looks like:
+This is how this file may look like:

 ::